Minooka Community High School officials sound off on mascot legislation

 “There’s a lot of people in the community that don’t even know this is going on.”
 Hrechko said of the bill.

--Held the board’s standard reorganization, following the election early this month.
+- held the board’s standard reorganization, following the election early this month.
 Returning board members Mike Brozovich, James Grzetich and Terry Spivey took oaths of office for their new four-year terms, as did new board member Bert Kooi.

-During the reorganization, Laura Hrechko was appointed president, on a 5-2 vote, replacing Brozovich, who led the board for a dozen years.
+During the reorganization, Hrechko was appointed president, on a 5-2 vote, replacing Brozovich, who led the board for a dozen years.
 “I look forward to following you in your footsteps,” Hrechko said to Brozovich.
-“I’ll be leaning on your for some guidance.”
+“I’ll be leaning on you for some guidance.”